jacrobin/jacrobin.github.io/content/home.md

 ### What do I want to do?

-Currently I am pursing a path towards public sector work in cyber security.
-It seems like the best choice for myself with the current macro economic conditions and tech job market.
-Eventually I'd like to try roles in the cyber intelligence domain or research.
+Currently I am pursuing a path towards public sector work in cyber security.
+It seems like the best choice for myself with the current macroeconomic conditions and tech job market.
+Eventually I’d like to try roles in the cyber intelligence domain or research.
 That said I am still actively applying to roles in the private sector in almost every domain in cyber.
 Do you have shovels?
 I have hands.

 ### What else am I into?